OHDSI/webapi-wiki/WebAPI-Installation-Guide.md

 # Overview
 This page describes the database setup, maven build configuration and deployment of OHDSI/WebAPI to a Apache Tomcat environment.
 This application is Java-based, packaged as a WAR, and should be able to be deployed into any Java servlet container.

-This guide is intended to provide a basic setup guide on a Windows operating system. **This guide is not intended for setting up production systems**.
+This guide is intended to provide a basic setup guide on a Windows operating system.
 There are other efforts in the OHDSI Community that are focused on providing more enterprise-ready setups for the OHDSI Tools.
 These include the Broadsea project: https://github.com/OHDSI/Broadsea and OHDSI on AWS: https://github.com/OHDSI/OHDSIonAWS.

 # Software